okjuan/vbook/_posts/2023-12-05-where-ideas-come-from-2.md

 layout: post
 title: "where do ideas come from? #2"
 permalink: /where-ideas-come-from-2
-tags: notes writing subconscious creativity problem-solving
+tags: writing subconscious creativity problem-solving
 ---

 > There was this little voice whispering to me that the book was really good, and if I didn't finish, I would regret it forever.